This framed Thanksgiving menu is a tasteful and professional way to let your dinner guests know what will be on the menu for the holiday.

 - A printed menu on white card stock paper

 - 5 x 7 picture frame

 Start by printing out your menu on the white card stock.
-I did mine on PicMonkey.
 The size of the finished menu to equal a 5 x 7 frame is 1500 x 2100 pixels.

-Then I printed it on Paint Shop pro and chose 5 x 7 inches as my printing size.
+Then I printed menu by choosing 5 x 7 inches as my printing size.
 I kept my printing to the left side of the menu to allow for the decorations to the frame.

 Next step in making this framed Thanksgiving menu is easy!
 Cut the print out to 5 x 7 and put the menu in the frame.
 LOL.
 Don’tca just love easy projects?